 Release Date: May 2017

 Flower is another game developed by ThatGameCompany, the same people responsible for creating Journey.
 And unsurprisingly, it is an exquisite piece of art with a clearly unconventional plot.
-One notable thing about the game is the excellent visuals, gameplay and music.
+One notable thing about the game is the excellent visuals, gameplay, and music.

 The game involves guiding a petal of a flower through the air by controlling the wind around it.
 The flower glides through a field of flowers causing them to bloom and in turn earning a new petal follower for every flower revived.
 The result is a magnificent army of flower petals trudging forward together as they leave an even more beautiful scenery of the flowers they have rejuvenated.

-This remains the working mechanics throughout the game but you still get a certain sense of fulfilment for every level completed.
+This remains the working mechanics throughout the game but you still get a certain sense of fulfillment for every level completed.
 There is not much required from you in regards to control and when you compare the effort applied against the outcome, you get to understand what they say about small deeds having the biggest effect.

-Again this game has no dialogue and instead the developers choose to communicate their message through the visuals, soundtracks and the emotions it evokes from you.
+Again this game has no dialogue and instead the developers choose to communicate their message through the visuals, soundtracks, and the emotions it evokes from you.

 ThatGameCompany has managed to create a metaphor in this game that requires in-depth analysis to fully comprehend.
-Looked at keenly, it’s a portrayal of our lives touching on issues like death, fear and rebirth although it manages to be subtle about it so that you make your own conclusions.
+Looked at keenly, it’s a portrayal of our lives touching on issues like death, fear, and rebirth although it manages to be subtle about it so that you make your own conclusions.